-WESSEX Dairies, which went into receivership last weekend, has been split and sold.
+WESSEX Dairies, which went into receivership over the weekend, has been split and sold.

-After all-night meetings, Unigate Dairies agreed to buy Wessexs manu-facturing arm at Thornbury, Bristol, on Tuesday for a reported £1.1m.
+Following all-night meetings, Unigate Dairies agreed to buy Wessexs manufacturing arm at Thornbury, Bristol, for a reported 1.1 million.

-This follows Sundays purchase of Wessexs retail distribution division by Bristol-based Lordswood Dairies for an undisclosed sum.
+The move follows Sundays purchase of the retail distribution division by Bristol-based Lordswood Dairies for an undisclosed sum.